Congratulations on becoming a peer mentor! Find out next steps, how to access peer mentor resources and where to find help.

 1. Complete the training and online module

-- Complete the online module: Before you start mentoring, you must also complete a 30-minute online module on the LMS to continue as a peer mentor.
+- Complete the online module: Before you start mentoring, you must complete a 30-minute online module on Canvas to continue as a peer mentor.
 The online module will contain important information about the program and what is expected from you as a peer mentor.
-Your faculty Student Life team will provide you with more information about this module as part of the training program.
+Your faculty Student Life team will provide you with more information about this module as part of the training program

 - Log into MyTimetable